tehwalris/forest/doc/codemod-purposes.md

     - replace additions of strings with template literals
   - `touchable`
     - replace JSX element by its children
-    - only if it has a specific kind of parent
+    - only replace elements that have a specific kind of parent
-    - only if it is the only child of its parent
+    - only replace elements that are the only child of their parent
   - `trailing-commas`
-    - formatting changes
+    - this script only affects code formatting
   - `unchain-variables`
     - flatten variable declarations into multiple statements
   - `underscore-to-lodash-native`
     - replace calls to library with calls to other library or built in functions
-    - affects calls to many different functions
+    - this script affects calls to many different functions
   - `unquote-properties`
     - remove quotes from property names if they are not necessary
+    - quoted properties are not supported by our prototype
   - `updated-computed-props`
     - no example code
   - `use-strict`
-    - add specific statement to start of each file
+    - add a specific statement to the start of each file
 - `js-transforms`
   - `bind-this-to-bind-expression`
     - replace specific function calls by non-standard syntax
   - `call-expression-bind-this-to-arrow-function-expression`
     - replace function expressions by arrow functions
     - replace arrow function bodies containing single return by shorthand
-    - only when directly used with `.bind(this)`
+    - only modify functions that are directly used with \texttt{.bind(this)}
   - `function-expression-to-arrow-function-expression`
     - replace function expressions by arrow functions
     - replace arrow function bodies containing single return by shorthand
-    - only when `this` is not referenced in body
+    - only modify functions whose body does not contain \texttt{this}
   - `props-to-destructuring`
     - replace property accesses by destructuring and variable references
-    - checks to not destructure if variable already exits
+    - do not add a destructure if the variable already exits
-    - checks to not use reserved words
+    - do not use any reserved words
   - `pure-to-composite-component`
-    - replace expression and copy over some parts
+    - replace an expression and copy over some parts
-    - only if expression contains specific syntax
+    - only modify expressions that contain specific syntax
-    - replace reference to specific variable by property access
+    - replace references to a specific variable by property access
 - `rackt-codemod`
   - `react-router/deprecate-Link-location-props`
-    - modify a prop if a prop from a specific set is present
+    - modify a JSX prop if another prop from a specific set is present
-    - copies over expressions and deletes props
+    - copy over expressions and delete old props
   - `react-router/deprecate-context-history`
     - multiple different structural find-replaces
   - `deprecate-isActive-query`
-    - replace arguments to specific function by named arguments in object literal
+    - replace arguments to a specific function by named arguments in an object literal
     - different handling depending on number of arguments
   - `deprecate-createPath-createHref-query`
-    - replace arguments to specific function by named arguments in object literal
+    - replace arguments to a specific function by named arguments in an object literal
     - replace strings by expressions created by parsing the strings
   - `deprecate-pushState-replaceState`
-    - replace arguments to specific function by named arguments in object literal
+    - replace arguments to specific function by named arguments in an object literal
     - replace strings by expressions created by parsing the strings
 - `coffee-to-es2015-codemod` (ignore)
   - This repository contains a decompiler written in the form of refactoring scripts.
 The scripts read the output of the CoffeeScript compiler, guess the high-level constructs which were likely used in the original CoffeeScript code, and replace them by their JavaScript equivalent.